foundriesio/docs/source/reference-manual/linux/linux-nfs-boot.rst

 Introduction
 ------------

+Generally, NFS booting any LmP system requires configuring NFS support in the ramdisk, along with a TFTP server and an NFS server.

 LmP uses OSTree to pack the device root filesystem.
 In early boot, initramfs manipulates OSTree storage to layout the target root filesystem for Linux® kernel mounting.

-Yocto enables modular initramfs configuration, allowing selective support for udev, rootfs, ostree, or network filesystem in the ramdisk.
+The Yocto Project enables modular initramfs configuration, allowing selective support for udev, rootfs, ostree, or network filesystem in the ramdisk.
 Adding NFS and OSTree ramdisk support permits switch root scripts to prepare shared network filesystem for mounting on the target.

-Generally, NFS booting any LmP system requires configuring NFS support in the ramdisk, along with a TFTP server and an NFS server.

 NFS Use Case: Validation of eMMC Card
 -------------------------------------